NHL has yet to determine if Marian Hossa is eligible for LTIR

 The NHL has yet to rule if Marian Hossa is eligible for long-term injured reserve — and if the Blackhawks are eligible for the $5.275 million in salary-cap relief that comes with it.
 But an answer is expected soon.

-“Marian Hossa underwent an independent medical evaluation several days ago,” NHL deputy commissioner Bill Daly wrote in an email to the Sun-Times.
-“We are waiting for the report.
-Once we have that, we should be in a position to determine his proper status.”
+‘‘Marian Hossa underwent an independent medical evaluation several days ago,’’ NHL deputy commissioner Bill Daly wrote in an email to the Sun-Times. ‘‘We are waiting for the report.
+Once we have that, we should be in a position to determine his proper status.’’

 Hossa announced in June that he will sit out the 2017-18 season because of a skin disorder and the side effects of the medication he had to take for it.
-The Hawks are expected to put Hossa on LTIR once the NHL season begins on Oct.
-4, possibly in time to utilize his cap space by their season-opener on Oct.
-5. While Hossa’s announcement raised eyebrows around the league given the fact that he’s 38 years old and his back-diving contract pays him just $1 million in actual salary over the final four years of the deal, it’s not uncommon for players — including Chris Pronger, Marc Savard and Dave Bolland — battling legitimate injuries to go on LTIR for the duration of their contracts.
+The Hawks are expected to put Hossa on LTIR once the NHL season begins Oct.
+4, possibly in time to use his cap space by their season opener Oct.
+5.

+While Hossa’s announcement raised eyebrows around the league, given the fact that he’s 38 years old and his contract pays him only $1 million in actual salary in the last four years of the deal, it’s not uncommon for players — including Chris Pronger, Marc Savard and Dave Bolland — battling legitimate injuries to go on LTIR for the duration of their contracts.